nilpunch/massive-ecs/README.md

 - Deterministic with lazy initialization.
 - No deferred command execution — all changes apply immediately.
 - Minimal storage for fast saving.
 No archetypes.
-- Standard .Net lifecycle - no mutable global state and no `Dispose()` methods.
+- Standard .Net lifecycle - no mutable global state, fully GC-managed.
 - IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.
+- NativeAOT supported, but requires further testing.

 Features:

 - `Clone()` and `CopyTo(other)` methods for creating snapshots.
   Ideal for implementing replays, undo/redo, or rollbacks.
-- Lightweight [queries](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for fast iteration over entities and components.
+- Lightweight [queries](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#queries) for fast iteration over entities and components.
 - Stable storage with no reference invalidation.
 - `Allocator` lets you use collections inside components and easily integrate external tools in rollback pipeline.